marcosamarinho/globant-test-DE/README.md

 # globant-test-DE
-Data Engeneer Test
+Data Engeneer Test iusing native database load and python FastAPI to allow document and fast development

-Directories
+Project Directories

-- # data
+- ## data
    Contains CSV files and pdf instructions <br>
    Note . link on pdf not works then I created at CSV hand at hand
-- # mariadb
+- ## mariadb
    Docker-compose database nstall
-- # python-flask
+- ## python-flask
    web environment to upload file and database load
-- # scripts
+- ## scripts
    sql scripts and shell scripts

 Note : Used database native client to allow use LOAD command to read CSV